 As a woman's reproductive years end, the ovaries begin to wind down production of principal reproductive hormones, mainly estrogen and progesterone, causing drastic hormonal fluctuations.

-Many women have begun eschewing the traditional pharmaceutical hormone therapy for the allegedly safer and more natural bioidentical equivalent.
-Bioidentical hormones are synthetically manufactured through a process similar to hormone therapy and the birth control pill.
-However, there is no conclusive proof that bioidentical hormones are inherently safer or more effective than their pharmaceutical counterparts.
+Although derived from plant sources, bioidentical hormones are synthetically manufactured through a process similar to traditional HRT.
+Moreover, there is no conclusive proof that they are inherently safer nor more effective than their pharmaceutical counterparts.

-Alternatives to Bioidentical Hormones during Menopause
+Alternatives to Bioidentical Hormones for Menopause

 Simple lifestyle changes - namely, stress management techniques, a balanced diet, and regular exercise - can make a world of difference in symptom frequency and severity.